 St M’s Parish Hall has also thrown open the doors to host a week of campaigning in which to raise awareness about domestic abuse.

-And among the notices jostling for space on the busy parish noticeboard, space will always be found for the poster of ‘Missing’ Claudia Lawrence who vanished inexplicably from her home in York over ten years ago in March 2009.
+And among the notices jostling for space on the busy parish noticeboard, space will ALWAYS be found for the poster of ‘Missing’ Claudia Lawrence who vanished inexplicably from her home in York in March 2009.

-Although St M’s Church and Parish Hall both took a bit of a battering during the transit to my new studio in York over a year ago; once the bubble wrap was removed and the minor repairs attended to, I decided to give them each a make-over including the creation of a dedicated bell-ringers enclave, a purpose built kitchen, some kinder-on-the-eye flooring.
+Although St M’s Church and Parish Hall both took a bit of a battering during the transit to AND from my new studio in York – with the bubble wrap removed and the minor repairs attended to, I decided to give them each a make-over including the creation of a dedicated bell-ringers enclave, a purpose built kitchen, some kinder-on-the-eye flooring.